 The annual Bruce Rader/St. Jude Golf Tournament in May hosts a sell-out field, including stars from professional sports and Hollywood, and has raised hundreds of thousands of dollars for St. Jude Children’s Hospital.

 Bruce has covered some of the top national and international sporting events over the years.
 Multiple Super Bowls, World Series games, college football bowl games, and more than 25 Daytona 500’s and major NASCAR events.
 Bruce was selected to cover Olympic Games in Atlanta, Georgia, Sydney, Australia and Athens, Greece.

 In both 1996, and 2002 Bruce was selected to carry the Olympic Torch.
 In 1996, he carried the torch through Charlottesville, Virginia, during its worldwide trip to the Atlanta Games, and in 2002 he carried the torch in Arlington, Virginia in the shadow of the Pentagon.
 He was then among several torch runners honored in the Rose Garden of the White House by President George Bush.

-Since 1980, Bruce has hosted the Jerry Lewis Labor Day Telethon, which has helped raise millions of dollars for the Muscular Dystrophy Foundation in Hampton Roads.
+For more than 30 years Bruce hosted the Jerry Lewis Labor Day Telethon, which helped raise millions of dollars for the Muscular Dystrophy Foundation in Hampton Roads.

-Under Bruce’s leadership, WAVY-TV’s Sports Department was honored by the Associated Press as having the “Best Sports Department” in the State of Virginia several times.
+Under Bruce’s leadership, WAVY-TV’s Sports Department has been honored by the Associated Press as having the “Best Sports Department” in Virginia several times.
 Also, in numerous years Bruce has been named Hampton Roads’ “Sportscaster of the Year” by the readers of Portfolio Magazine.

-Bruce was born and raised in the Washington, D.C. area, but for the past 37 years has lived and worked in Hampton Roads.
-He resides in Virginia Beach.
+Bruce was born and raised in the Washington, D.C. area, but has lived and worked in Hampton Roads for more than 40 years and resides in Virginia Beach.

 Connect with Bruce: